Funding opportunity

 Successful applicants will be expected to respond to other reporting requirements when requested.

-BBSRC will request key information from Industrial Doctoral Landscape Award holders, such as diversity statistics for doctoral candidate recruitment, collaborative partner engagement, financial leveraging, training and development activities offered, and examples of doctoral candidate achievements.
+BBSRC will request key information from Industrial Doctoral Landscape grant holders, such as diversity statistics for doctoral candidate recruitment, collaborative partner engagement, financial leveraging, training and development activities offered, and examples of doctoral candidate achievements.

 Partnerships are expected to describe their approach to monitoring and evaluation, outlining their success measures and baselines and a continuous improvement process built in within their applications.